opensearch-project/project-website/_posts/2025-02-28-a-practical-guide-for-selecting-HNSW-hyperparameters.md

 ## Limitations and future work

-This blog post focused on optimizing for two key objectives: recall and throughput.
+This blog post focuses on optimizing HNSW for two key objectives: recall and throughput.
 However, to further adjust the size of the HNSW graph, exploring different values for `ef_construction` could provide additional insights.

 Our method currently generates the same set of configurations across all datasets, but this approach can potentially be improved.
 By considering the specific characteristics of each dataset, we could create more targeted recommendations.
 Additionally, the current set of configurations is based on 15 datasets.
 Incorporating a broader range of datasets into the training process would enhance the generalization of the learned configurations.